Fresh Scrutiny For Fox's Tucker Carlson As Top Writer Quits Over Bigoted Posts

 "This may be a lot of things, this moment we are living through, but it is definitely not about Black lives," Carlson said in early June.
 "Remember that when they come for you.
 And at this rate, they will."
 (A Fox News spokesperson told reporters that "they" referred to Democrats, not Black protesters.)

-Fox did not comment beyond the statement from Scott and Wallace, offering neither support nor criticism for Carlson.
+Fox did not comment beyond the memo from Scott and Wallace, which was shared with reporters and offered neither support nor criticism for Carlson.
 The two executives also announced that Carlson would address the controversy on his program Monday.
 Carlson declined several requests for comment from NPR.

 These concerns are not new, along with pressures on and from advertisers.